USCphonlab/Tuts-Docs/README.md

 <a href="http://fu.ff.cuni.cz/praat/">Tools rPraat & mPraat</a>, by Tomáš Boril and Radek Skarnitzl

-<a ref="https://github.com/avspeech/cma-matlab"> Correlation Map Analysis for Matlab</a>, by Adriano Vilela Barbosa
+<a href="https://github.com/avspeech/cma-matlab">Correlation Map Analysis for Matlab</a>, by Adriano Vilela Barbosa